 Mount Kilimanjaro was first climbed in 1889 by a German geologist Hans Meyer, an Austrian climber Ludwig Purtscheller and a local guide Yohani Kinyala Lauwo.
 On Hans Meyer’s first attempt in 1887, he made it to the base of Kibo because he did not have equipment for heavy snow and ice.
 He made a second attempt in 1888 that was also unsuccessful.

 Now approximately 30,000 people climb Kilimanjaro every year.
 Unfortunately about 50% of climbers fail, mostly due to altitude sickness.
-Many who fail choose to climb on the Marangu Route, which is the shortest path to the peak.
+Many who fail choose to climb on the Marangu Route, which is the shortest path (five days round trip) to the peak.
 However, the best way to climb is to use a longer route to aid in acclimatization.

 The fastest ascent and descent of Kilimanjaro was completed by Swiss Karl Egloff in just 6 hours and 42 minutes in 2014.
 Athletes who do perform speed climbs of high altitude mountains have already acclimatized to the altitude prior to their attempt.
 The established Kilimanjaro routes range from five to nine days on the mountain.

-The record holder for the youngest person to climb Kilimanjaro is American Coaltan Tanner, who summited at age six in 2018.
-The youngest girl to summit is Montannah Kenney, who was 7 years old when she accomplished the feat.
 The minimum age for climbing Kilimanjaro is 10 years old, but the park authority grants exceptions to children who have significant experience trekking.
+The youngest person to climb Kilimanjaro is American Coaltan Tanner, who summited at age six in 2018.
+The youngest girl to summit is Montannah Kenney, who was seven years old when she accomplished the feat.

 Kilimanjaro’s glaciers have shrunk 82% since 1912.
 Scientists estimate the glaciers may be completely gone in 50 years.
 The cause of this is thought to be due to deforestation, and not necessary global warming.
 Nearly 5 million indigenous trees were planted around the base of the mountain in 2008 to combat the issue.